DrBubble/ArduinoOS/README.md

 # ArduinoOS
 ArduinoOS is an operating system for arduino which supports multithreading and hardware abstraction.
+ArduinoOS is optimized for minimal memory usage.

+Max Threads on device (1 System Thread):
+Arduino Uno: 20 Threads
+Arduino Mega: 90 Threads

 ## Table of Contents
 1 [Setup](#id-Setup)<br>
 2 [OS-Usage](#id-Usage)<br>